Gabriel-8813/Languages_and_ML/README.md

 # XGBoost

 A second attempt at improving overall accuracy was made with XGBoost.
-The same Kaggle data used for the Logistic Regression earlier was for this.
+The same Kaggle data used for the Logistic Regression earlier was used.

 ### Data Preprocessing